benbahrenburg/benCoding.AlarmManager/README.md

 <h2>Setup</h2>

 * Download the latest release from the releases folder ( or you can build it yourself )
-* Install the bencoding.sms module.
+* Install the bencoding.alarmmanager module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.
 * You will also need to add the receivers into your tiapp.xml file.